0xhido/writeups/shirbit_backdoor_analysis/README.md

 The configuration that could be changed are: `LogEnabled` and `Interval` inside `ConfigModel` according to `name`.
 The new value located inside `content`.

-*Logging:*
-When logging is enabled, the malware creates new file inside to current execution path with the name `<file_name>.lgo`.
-The log file contains code number, message,  function and timestamp.
-The logs are encrypted using `MD5(NodeId)` as encryption key.

-*Interval:*
-Used when sleep command passed to the malware (`cmdType` = 8).
-The malware will sleep for `Config.Interval` seconds.

 ### Get process ID
 *Command type: 17*
 *Payload: -*